 Hidden behind the row homes and repurposed factories lining Hoboken’s streets are surprisingly lush green spaces that cool our urban heat island and freshen the air we breathe.
 They reflect the diversity of the city’s inhabitants; past tours have included Japanese Zen gardens, English cottage gardens and even a Moroccan courtyard.
-Indulge your curiosity and garden fantasies with the annual Hoboken tradition, the 17th Annual Secret Garden Tour, on Sunday, June 1, from 9 a.m. to 4 p.m.
-(Rain date: June 8.)
+Indulge your curiosity and garden fantasies with the annual Hoboken tradition, the 20th Annual Secret Gardens Tour, on Sunday, June 4, from 9 a.m. to 4 p.m.

-Eight to 10 homeowners will share their “secret gardens” and their gardening secrets to support the Museum’s fund-raising efforts, with assistance from the Hoboken Garden Club and title sponsor, Hufnagel Landscaping.
+This year, 7 - 8 homeowners will share their “secret gardens” and their gardening secrets to support the Museum’s fund-raising efforts, with assistance from the Hoboken Garden Club and the long-time support of our title sponsor, Hufnagel Landscape Design and Construction Group.
 The Tour includes a wide range of garden designs by both dedicated gardening enthusiasts and professional designers, with clever solutions to such challenging issues as shallow soil and deep shade.

 Gardening in Hoboken has a rich tradition, as Colonel John Stevens (1749 – 1838), who founded Hoboken, is credited with introducing to America the Chrysanthemum and the Camellia.
 His gardens were highly regarded as some of the most elaborate and scientifically cultivated of the day.